South African labour law: Sexual harassment

-Finally, the Code recommends that policy statements on sexual harassment be communicated effectively to all employees.

 Other remedies

 The employee who resigns due to sexual harassment may argue that this was a constructive dismissal, which would provide grounds for finding an automatically unfair dismissal.

 A victim of harassment may institute a civil claim, based on delict, against the perpetrator; she may also institute a claim against the employer, based on the common-law principles of vicarious liability.